JSM Associates Privacy Notice

 The Data Protection Act 1998 and the GDPR give you the right to access information held about you.
 We also encourage you to contact us to ensure your data is accurate and complete.
 Your right of access can be exercised in accordance with the Act and the GDPR.

-A subject access request should be submitted to email@example.com or JSM Asssociates, The Astrolabe, Cheddar Business Park, Wedmore Road, Cheddar, Somerset, BS27 3EB.
+A subject access request should be submitted to firstname.lastname@example.org or JSM Associates, The Astrolabe, Cheddar Business Park, Wedmore Road, Cheddar, Somerset, BS27 3EB.
 No fee applies under the GDPR.

 Changes to our privacy notice